oxsecurity/megalinter/docs/descriptors/repository_checkov.md

                         exclude extra resources (resources without violations)
                         from report output [env var:
                         CKV_SKIP_RESOURCES_WITHOUT_VIOLATIONS]
+  --deep-analysis       Enable combine tf graph and rf plan graph --no-fail-on-crash    Return exit code 0 instead of 2 [env var:
+                        CKV_NO_FAIL_ON_CRASH]
+  --mask MASK           List of <resource_type>:<variable> OR <variable> only.
+                        Each entry in the list will be used formasking the desired attribute for resource (or for all resources, if no resource given).Notice: one entry can contain several variables, seperated with a comma.
+For example:<resource_type>:<variable1>,<variable2> OR
+                        <variable1>,<variable2>

 Args that start with '--' (eg. -v) can also be set in a config file (/.checkov.yaml or /.checkov.yml or /root/.checkov.yaml or /root/.checkov.yml